phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_removal.md

 vals = [0.01, 0.03, 0.05, 0.1, 0.3, 0.5]  #Gradients of interest
 ~~~

-The second code block will load simulation result at each time point from the `.gdat` file, which stores concentration of all `observables` at all steps, and plot concentration of phosphorylated CheY through time.
-The steps are exactly the same as we did in the [previous tutoiral](tutorial_gradient).
+The second code block is the same as that provided in the [previous tutorial](tutorial_gradient).
+This code loads the simulation result at each time point from the `.gdat` file, which stores the concentration of all `observables` at all steps.
+It then plots the concentration of phosphorylated CheY over time.

 ~~~ python
 import numpy as np